sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 model = SymbolicModel(inputs, outputs)
 ```

-In fact, each line of code in Pytorch Symbolic and Keras is functionally equivalent.
-For example this line in
+In fact, every line of code in Pytorch Symbolic and Keras is functionally equivalent.

-Keras:
+For example this line in Keras:

 ```python
 ... = layers.Conv2D(64, 3, activation="relu", padding="same")(x)